ronaldoussoren/pyobjc/docs/install.rst

 archives, which means you don't have to have a compiler on your machine.

 Some use cases require installation of all framework bindings, not just those that are relevant for the current system.
-In PyObjC 8 you can install framework bindings using the *allbindings** extra:
+In PyObjC 8 or later you can install framework bindings using the *allbindings** extra:

 .. sourcecode:: sh